stuartdotnet/paymentapi/readme.md

 #TODO

+- SSL
-- No authentication yet, hence the need to pass account id instead of using logged in user
+- No authentication yet, hence the need to pass account id instead of using logged in user.
+Would use IdentityServer4
-- Fix the integration tests
+- Integration tests, clean up data between them
-- More testing scenarios, cover unhappy paths
+- More testing scenarios, cover more unhappy paths
+- Production config, keyvault